iconara/athena-guide-content/about.md

 After answering over a hundred [questions tagged `amazon-athena`][1] on Stack Overflow, I felt that there needed to be a place where the questions that come up again and can be answered.
 This guide is meant to cover the most frequently asked questions, and more.

-Since the end of 2020 I work as a senior solutions architect at AWS, but this guide is something I work on in my spare time.
+Since 2022 I work at AWS with Amazon Athena, but this guide is something I work on in my spare time.

 ## Who is this guide for?